Welcome to Baseball’s Home!

 Can I book a Special Experience – Museum Tour, Custom Tour or Artifact Spotlight – for my visit?

+Yes.
 Please contact our Sales team for the latest information about booking a special experience.
 You can reach a member of the Sales team by calling (607) 547-0249 or via email at [email protected].

 Can I book a Group visit to the Hall of Fame?

+Yes.
 Please contact our Sales team for the latest information about group packages.
 You can reach a member of the Sales team by calling (607) 547-0312 or via email at [email protected].

 Can I book a school field trip?

+Yes.
 Please contact our Education team for the latest information about school field trip bookings.
 To speak with a member of our education team about future bookings, or to book a virtual field trip, please contact the Hall of Fame’s education department at [email protected] or call (607) 547-0362.

 Can I bring a beverage into the Museum?

-Water fountains within the Museum have been removed for the safety of our guests.
-Guests are permitted to bring sealed water bottles into the Museum.
+At this time, guests are permitted to bring sealed water bottles into the Museum.
 Other beverages, and food, are not allowed within the Museum.

 Can I leave my coat or belongings in any location within the Museum during my visit?